pnp/PnP/OfficeDevPnP.Core/Tools/OfficeDevPnP.Core.Tools.UnitTest/readme.md

 - Copy the output from the release build to a location (e.g. folder c:\pnpunittestrunner) on the server that's running the build automation.
 This should give you OfficeDevPnP.Core.Tools.UnitTest.PnPBuildExtensions.dll and Microsoft.VisualStudio.TestPlatform.ObjectModel.dll
 - Copy the mastertestconfiguration sample.xml file and rename it to mastertestconfiguration.xml.
 Update this file to match your environment
 - Copy the PnPCore.targets file
+- Copy the supporting nuget.exe which is needed to pull down the needed nuget packages before we do the build

 ## Create a .bat file that runs msbuild ##
-A possible bat file can be the following:
+A possible bat file can be the following (is also copied as part of the build output)

 ```batch
 c:\Windows\Microsoft.NET\Framework\v4.0.30319\MSBuild.exe PnPCore.targets /property:PnPConfigurationToTest=OnPremCred /target:BuildAndUnitTestPnP